 “La polvere non dura, perché Swiffer la cattura” (Italian)

-This example from 1999 achieves the seemingly impossible: an improvement on the original.
+In this example from 1999 Marco Leali achieves the seemingly impossible: an improvement on the original.
 In English, the Italian slogan means something like “Dust doesn’t stay around, since it’s caught by Swiffer”.
 The tone and emotional message (Swiffer makes lives easier) remain the same, and the slogan simultaneously touches on the product’s benefits – its ability to clear dust!

 In conclusion: transcreating slogans is hard work.
 Reconciling different languages, cultures and marketing considerations – within in a single sentence, no less – can often verge on the impossible.
 To be successful, you have to be creative and have the courage to differ from the original where necessary.
-Or have the right partner.
+This is just the kind of challenge we relish.